matin91/Parrot/README.md

 ### Settings  Component
 <img src="settings.png" alt="Settings Screen" width="270" height="480"/>

-## Change Log

-As of July 2017, Parrot has been drastically refactored.
-Changes include:
-- Removal of Reminder Objects and references to Reminders.
-This Decision was made based on the ambiguity between a Reminder and an Alarm.
-No need for two names that have the same data.
-- Overhaul of my RxJava 2 Implementation.
-Now uses CompositeDisposable with Observables created via UseCases.
-- Generally UI Improvements

 ## Issues

-- Styling the TimePicker Widget across API versions and Screen sizes is a very obnoxious process; particularly API 21.
-This will need to be improved over time.

 - AlarmReceiver Component sometimes behaves unexpectedly.
 At this point, I'm considering releasing the wakelock/alarm the moment onPause() is called, just to avoid crashes and issues releasing the Wakelock.